 When I think about B2B data analytics, I put it into two categories–performance measurement and research & analytics.
 I have struggled with ADD my entire life, so I want everything to be black and white.
 It makes everything simple.
 With gray areas, it becomes complicated and challenging for me to focus.
 So, bear with me.

 Performance & measurement during and after a digital marketing campaign.
 Most B2B marketing strategies and tactics are focused on performance data.
 In other words, marketers are looking at the performance of their digital marketing campaigns and programs, optimizing the programs, and then using the insights to improve in the future.
 The same is true for public relations programs and campaigns.
 Once a campaign is in the market or after it ends, a coverage report will show performance measurements and KPIs.

 Performance data from paid search, display advertising, and paid social is valuable.
 It can tell you whether particular messages resonate with the audience or not.
 Many marketers are also doing message testing to create narratives in other channels.
 Enterprise companies can use this data to track leads and conversions.

 B2B data analysis might also include a brand lift study in many cases.
 Most media companies and social networks provide these studies when significant investments are made in paid media.
 Brand lift studies help brands measure the impact of their advertising campaign.

 Upfront research & analytics provides insights into market white space.
-Innovative B2B marketing strategies should always include a landscape and audience analysis.
+Innovative B2B digital marketing strategies should always include a landscape and audience analysis.